Accelerating Suffix Jailbreak attacks with Prefix-Shared KV-cache: Methodology

-In real-world benchmarking, evaluating robust accuracy requires optimizing suffixes for a batch of $B$ distinct instruction-response pairs $\{(x_i^{(h)}, y_i^{(h)})\}_{i=1}^B$.
+In real-world benchmarking, evaluation requires optimizing suffixes for a batch of $B$ distinct instruction-response pairs $\{(x_i^{(h)}, y_i^{(h)})\}_{i=1}^B$.
 A practical challenge arises from the variable token lengths of these pairs, which typically leads to ragged tensors that hinder efficient parallelization.
-To resolve this and maximize the utility of PSKV, we implement a \textbf{Suffix-Centric Alignment} strategy.

-As illustrated in Figure~\ref{fig:suffix_align}, we normalize the data layout by left-padding all instructions $x^{(h)}_i$ and right-padding all target responses $y^{(h)}_i$.
-This alignment ensures that all generated suffixes start at the same column index within the batch tensor.
-Consequently, despite the variable input lengths, the suffixes form a single, dense token matrix of shape $(B \cdot K \cdot q) \times N_s$.

-This design yields two critical benefits.
-The dense matrix representation allows the massive number of candidate suffixes ($B \cdot K \cdot q$) to be processed using highly optimized vectorized operations in standard frameworks (e.g., PyTorch), eliminating the computational overhead from sequential or irregular batching in loss evaluation and suffix retrieval.
-Meanwhile, the right-alignment of instructions aligns the memory layout of the static prefixes.
-This allows PSKV to pre-compute the KV cache once for the $B$ instructions and broadcast it efficiently across the massive candidate dimension, as analyzed in the complexity section below.
+For batched multi-instruction evaluation, PSKV further uses suffix-centric alignment.
+We left-pad instructions and right-pad target responses so that all suffix tokens start at the same column index.
+This produces a dense suffix tensor of shape $(B\cdot K\cdot q)\times N_s$, enabling candidate substitution, gradient extraction, and scoring to be implemented as vectorized tensor operations.
+Meanwhile, PSKV computes one prefix cache per instruction and reuses each cache across the corresponding $Kq$ candidate suffixes, reducing the prefix-cache memory term from $\mathcal{O}(B K q \cdot N'_p)$ to $\mathcal{O}(B\cdot N'_p)$.